sdellis/intro-to-iiif/README.md

 export default ManifestoVueMixins
 ```
-Now lets actually create the mixin in the Slideshow.vue component:
+Now lets import our mixins in the Slideshow.vue component, and extend Manifesto using
+`Object.assign`:
 ```
-import mixins from '../mixins/manifesto-vue-mixins' const manifestation = Object.assign(manifesto.create(JSON.stringify(manifests[0])), mixins)
+import mixins from '../mixins/manifesto-vue-mixins' const manifestation = Object.assign(manifesto.create(JSON.stringify(manifest)), mixins)
 ```
 And add this to the data object:
 ```
 images: manifestation.photos(),
 ```
-Now fire up the app, and we should be seeing a slideshow!
+Now spin up the app, and we should be seeing a slideshow!
 ```
 npm start
 ```